 - Instructors should consider eliminating the need for a scribe by changing their exam format, such as moving from an essay exam to a multiple choice or true-false format.

 Some students require a paper copy of the exam.
 For these cases, questions for exams being administered via ELMS or in another online format must be sent directly to the testing office via upload, email, or hardcopy if the student is testing with ADS.

 Administer assessments ONLINE through ELMS-Canvas

 - When instructors are giving online exams to the entire class, the exams should also be administered online for students with disabilities who require accommodations with the exception of students who require a paper exam.

 - Online assessments, exams and quizzes are not required to be administered by ADS.

 - Instructors may use the following ELMS-Canvas tools to extend time and to give extra attempts for exams, quizzes and assessments:

 - Quiz Extensions tool allows instructors to provide extra time on all timed assessments (quizzes, midterms and final exams) created using the quiz tool for multiple students at once.

 - Quiz Moderation tool is used to give individual students extra attempts or time.
 The tool allows instructors to grant a student extra time to complete and submit an assignment through differentiated due dates.

-- If the instructor is using a proctoring tool such as Honorlock, it is important to ensure that a student with accommodations does not use an adaptive technology such as screen reader, Dragon dictation software, Kurzweil, or others that may require access to the internet and that may not work with the proctoring tool.
+- If the instructor is using a proctoring tool, it is important to ensure that a student with accommodations does not use an adaptive technology such as screen reader, Dragon dictation software, Kurzweil, or others that may require access to the internet and that may not work with the proctoring tool.